- SushiSwap is a decentralized exchange (DEX) that uses liquidity pools and automated market makers to create liquid markets for ERC-20 token swaps.

 A smart contract determines the price of the asset based on the balance of tokens in the pool.
-If the prices on SushiSwap deviate significantly enough from the market price, arbitrageurs move into to start profiting from the difference and bring the price back to its market level.
+If the prices on SushiSwap deviate significantly enough from the market price on Uniswap or Phemex, arbitrage bots move in to start profiting from the difference and bring the price back to its market level.

 SushiSwap Sushi Bar

 SushiSwap offers a feature called the Sushi Bar, where users can stake SUSHI crypto tokens for a share of even more SUSHI in rewards.
 Each transaction on the exchange incurs a 0.3% trading fee, where 0.25% goes to liquidity providers.